WHY DO CATS PURR WHEN YOU PET THEM?

 Cats are incredibly smart.
 But how smart?
 Are they smarter than dogs?
 What about humans?

-There have been hundreds of studies on canine intelligence, and humans turn to dogs for help on everything from search and rescue missions to detecting cancer.
-But when it comes to cat intelligence, there’s a lot we don’t know.
+There have been hundreds of studies on canine intelligence, but when it comes to cat intelligence, there’s a lot we don’t know.
 The reason?
 Cats are notoriously uncooperative and unpredictable—but that doesn’t mean they’re not smart.

 1. A Cat’s Brain is Extremely Complex.

 The feline brain makes up just 0.9% of their body weight, compared to about 1.2% for dogs, and 2% for people.
 But, their brains are structurally complex—almost as complex as humans’.

 One study often cited is that of neurologist Suzana Herculano-Houzel, which looked at the number of neurons in a cat’s brain.
 The study estimated that cats have roughly 250 million neurons in their cerebral cortexes — making them pretty darn smart.

 Comparatively, humans have an estimated 16 billion neurons, while dogs have 400-600 million neurons.
 But that doesn’t mean cats aren’t smarter than their canine companions.
 Here’s some actual proof that cats can be smarter than dogs from time to time.

 2. Cats Have Great Short-Term Memory.